Gulab Bari: History

-The Nawabs graced Faizabad with several beautiful buildings, notable among them are the Gulab Bari, Moti Mahal and the tomb of Bahu Begum.
+The Nawabs graced Ayodhya with several beautiful buildings, notable among them are the Gulab Bari, Moti Mahal and the tomb of Bahu Begum.
 Gulab Bari is a beautiful building of fine architecture, standing in a garden surrounded by a wall, approachable through two large gateways.
 Shuja-ud-Daula's wife was the well known Bahu Begum, who married the Nawab in 1743 and continued to reside in Faizabad, her residence being the Moti-Mahal.
 Close by at Jawaharbagh lies her Maqbara, where she was buried after her death in 1816.
 It is considered to be one of the finest buildings of its kind in Avadh, which was built at the cost of three lakh rupees by her chief advisor Darab Ali Khan.
 A fine view of the city is obtainable from top of the begum's tomb.
 Bahu Begum was a woman of great distinction and rank, bearing dignity.
 Most of the Muslim buildings of Faizabad are attributed to her.
 From the date of Bahu Begum's death in 1815 till the annexation of Avadh, the city of Faizabad gradually fell into decay.
 The glory of Faizabad finally eclipsed with the shifting of capital from Faizabad to Lucknow by Nawab Asaf-ud-Daula.

 Shuja-ud-daula, the Nawab of Awadh, made Faizabad the capital of Awadh.
 During his reign Faizabad attained prosperity, which it never saw again.
 He constructed very huge & magnificent buildings in the city.
 Unique features of these buildings are their assimilative architectural designs.
 This magnificent building is the mausoleum of Nawab Shuja-ud-daula which is surrounded by a well laid out rose garden.
 The entire complex is enclosed by a boundary wall with two large gates to gain access.
 The tomb of Shuja-ud-daula (1753–1775) was constructed by himself during his lifetime which is approached through an imposing gateway.
 The central chamber contains the cenotaph which houses the graves of Nawab Shuja-ud-daula and his mother.
 The tomb proper stands in the centre of a Charbagh Garden accompanied by fountains and shallow water channels.
 The square double-storeyed structure of the mausoleum has an arched verandah on each side, while its upper storey has a three arched façade adorned by minarets on the corners.
 The dome of the central chamber is crowned by inverted louts and metal finial.